jason-napolitano/PHP-Exceptions/README.md

 throw new \Exceptions\DomainException();
 ```

-And quite a few more with new ones being implemented all of the time.
+And quite a few more with new ones being implemented all the time.
 All tested with PHPUnit 8+.
 And take
 note that these may be treated just like any standard PHP exceptions since they in fact `extend` these same
 standard PHP exceptions.
 Meaning that an optional message, code, etc may be passed into the `__construct()`.
+Framework versions will be available shortly after the official v.1.0 release.

 ## Table of contents
  - [Synopsis](https://github.com/jason-napolitano/PHP-Exceptions/blob/master/README.md#synopsis)